sepesi/skills-github-pages/_posts/2025-10-18-Improving-Scientific-Integrity.md

 ## 6.2 It'll take work from people
 **OBJECTION:** Businesses are always looking for ways to cut labor costs.
 AI is just the latest approach.
 **RESPONSE:** [Geoffrey Hinton](https://en.wikipedia.org/wiki/Geoffrey_Hinton), often called _"The Godfather of AI"_ for his early role in the development of neural networks, won the 2024 Nobel Prize in Physics for his _"foundational discoveries and inventions that enable machine learning with artificial neural networks"_.
 In May 2023, Hinton resigned from his job at Google so that he could freely talk about the dangers of AI, including how it will take jobs from people.
-However, in this [YouTube interview](https://youtu.be/giT0ytynSqg?t=2530), Hinton says that healthcare is an exception, because there is seemingly a limitless demand for more healthcare.
+However, in this [YouTube interview](https://youtu.be/giT0ytynSqg?t=2530), Hinton says that healthcare is an exception because there is seemingly a limitless demand for more healthcare.
-> "In other jobs, like in health care, they're much more elastic.
-So, if you could make doctors five times as efficient, we could all have five times as much health care for the same price, and that would be great.
-There's almost no limit to how much health care people can absorb.
-They always want more healthare if there's no cost to it.
+> "In other jobs, like in healthcare, they're much more elastic.
+So, if you could make doctors five times as efficient, we could all have five times as much healthcare for the same price, and that would be great.
+There's almost no limit to how much healthcare people can absorb.
+They always want more healthcare if there's no cost to it.
 There are jobs where you can make a person with an AI assistant much more efficient and you won't lead to less people because you'll just have much more of that being done."